zmhall13/Disco_Bot/README.md

 Last Updated: 2021-10-10

 This robot will be built to carry 25-30 discs; navigate wooded/open terrain in most conditions the average player could be playing in; keep score; respond to voice commands; and carry other esential items.
+This repo is built on Raspbian Buster and ROS Noetic.

 ## Setup
-### Step 1: Format the SD Card
+### Step 1: Format the SD Card.
 - Remove the micro SD card from the Pi.
 Put the micro SD Card into an SD card adapter and plug into your computer.
 - Download the Raspberry Pi Imager Tool found here: https://www.raspberrypi.com/software/.
 Download the one that best suits your computer's operating system (OS).
 - Once downloaded, run the installer.
 This will install the Imager and then open it after installing.
 If it is already installed, you can just run the Imager.
 Running the already installed imager will bring up an install page, which is odd, but correct.
 Follow on screen prompts to set it up.